bradyjcamp/readingnotes/102/JavaScript.md

   - It is a tool!
   - Designed to help with thinking work like equations /
 - It takes **Input** -> **Stores Data** -> **Processes** -> **Output**
-  - Itput is what we type in or what we want it to do
+  - Input is what we type in or what we want it to do
   - The input is then stored in memory
-  - The processor then munipulates the stored date to change to output
+  - The processor then manipulates the stored date to change to output
 - It is designed to display image, text, photos, videos, games, or signals.
 - Binary and Data
   - Binary
     - Circuit wires in the hardware chips are used to either select 1 or 0 in the computers native binary language.
 1 means they are on, 0 means they are off.
     - The more info that is needed, more bits are used.
-    - In binary there are only 2 numbers used but each position as it progresses is multuplied by x 2.
+    - In binary there are only 2 numbers used but each position as it progresses is multiplied by x 2.
-    - To get the numnber 9 in binary, you put in 1001.
+    - To get the number 9 in binary, you put in 1001.
 (1x8)(0x4)(0x2)(1x1) = 9.
    - Letters are assigned numbers.
     - Pixels
     - Displays images.